 To understand what debts can be eliminated in bankruptcy, you must understand the difference between dischargeable and non-dischargeable debts.

 A dischargeable debt is a debt that you are no longer responsible for.
-It is important to note the distinction between discharging a debt vs eliminating or erasing a debt.
+I want to highlight the distinction between discharging debt and eliminating or erasing it.
 Filing for bankruptcy will not erase your debts but rather remove your responsibility from debts that are dischargeable in bankruptcy.
 In applying this principle, if you and another person signed a personal guarantee on a debt, and you file for bankruptcy and obtain an Order of Discharge from the court, you will no longer be responsible for that debt, but the person whom you co-signed with will be responsible.

 Most debts are dischargeable when you file for bankruptcy in Florida.
 These include debts related to: